-- Players will listen to their coaches and be respectful of their elders. - Players will take care of the facilities, equipment, and uniforms, which they are given. - Players will make sure to eat the right foods and drink plenty of water before and after practices and games. - Players will refrain from any bullying activities including, but not limited to taunting and belittling remarks to their teammates or opponents. - Players will always show good sportsmanship, win or lose. - Players will not place sports a priority over schoolwork or family. - Players will refrain from horseplay and all other dangerous activities, in which they may become hurt. - Players will participate for the love of the game and to improve themselves and their teams and not to win at all costs. - Players will wear appropriate attire during athletic activities.
+- Players will listen to their coaches and be respectful of their elders. - Players will take care of the facilities, equipment, and uniforms, which they are given. - Players will make sure to eat the right foods and drink plenty of water before and after practices and games. - Players will refrain from any bullying activities including, but not limited to taunting and belittling remarks to their teammates or opponents. - Players will always show good sportsmanship, win or lose. - Players will not place sports as a priority over schoolwork or family. - Players will refrain from horseplay and all other dangerous activities, in which they may become hurt. - Players will participate for the love of the game and to improve themselves and their teams and not to win at all costs. - Players will wear appropriate attire during athletic activities.
+The following are examples of inappropriate attire: clothing that is revealing, vulgar and/or adult themes, logos, or advertising of inappropriate brands (alcohol, tobacco, marijuana, or weapons).